-We have now arrived at the dilemma of modelless regularities.
-We would like a model to produce interesting conclusions that are consistent with observed regularities so we can claim that the model provides an explanation of those regularities, but are complicated theoretical models really necessary to find interesting regularities?
+We have now arrived at the dilemma of model-less regularities.
+We would like a model to produce interesting conclusions which are consistent with observed regularities and then claim that the model provides an explanation of those regularities.
+But are complicated theoretical models really necessary in order to find interesting regularities?